 in your uterus.
 Your temperature, pulse, and rate of breathing will be checked.

-Depending on the nature of your symptoms, you may have one or more exams or
+Depending on your symptoms, you may have one or more exams or tests, including:

 have begun to open (dilate) or thin (efface) your